Skip to main content

 Season’s greetings with all my love.

-This time of year always makes me think about the memories you have given our family: the meals, the stories, the familiar voices, and the feeling that everyone had a place when we were together.
+This time of year always reminds me of the memories you’ve given our family: the meals, the stories, the familiar voices, and the feeling that everyone belonged when we were together.

 I hope you know how much those moments still matter.
 They are not just holiday memories.
-They are part of how we learned kindness, patience, humour, and the importance of staying close.
+They are the way we learned kindness, patience, humor, and what it means to stay close.

 With all my love,